wrigby/friedrich-hass/README.md

 ### HomeAssistant
-Copy the `friedrich_ir` directory into the `custom_components` directory in your HomeAssistant config directory (you may have to create `custom components`).
+Copy the `friedrich_ir` directory into the `custom_components` directory in your HomeAssistant config directory.

 Plug the Teensy into the computer running HomeAssistant, and find out which TTY device it comes up as (mine is `ttyACM0` on my Raspbian system).
+If you're running HomeAssistant in Docker, you'll need to pass this device into the container with the `--device /dev/ttyACM0` option to `docker run`.

-Add these lines to your HomeAssisant `configuration.yaml`:
+Add these lines to your HomeAssisant `configuration.yaml`, setting `device` to the correct TTY.

 ```yaml
 climate: